Flat feet linked to an in-service injury are a compensable disability with the VA, as the condition can lead to chronic pain and limit mobility.

 Pes planus can develop for several reasons.
 In some cases, flat feet are genetic and run in a family.
 In other situations, certain health issues can increase your risk of flat feet, including injuries to the Achilles tendon, diabetes, broken bones, obesity, pregnancy, rheumatoid arthritis, and high blood pressure.

-Some individuals suffer from pes planus combined with plantar fasciitis.
-This condition occurs when the plantar fascia โ a tissue on the foot used during walking and movement โ becomes inflamed.
-Oftentimes, plantar fasciitis develops as a consequence of having flat feet.
+Some individuals suffer from pes planus combined with plantar fasciitis, a condition where the tissue used during walking becomes inflamed.
+Oftentimes, plantar fasciitis develops as a consequence of this condition.

-If your service-connected Pes Planus causes you to develop Plantar Fasciitis, you may qualify for VA disability benefits for this secondary condition.ย Symptoms of plantar fasciitis may vary from person to person, with some of the most common signs of this condition being:
+If your service-connected pes planus causes you to develop plantar fasciitis, you may qualify for VA disability benefits for this secondary condition.
+Symptoms can vary, but common signs include:

 There are several ways that a person can develop plantar fasciitis.
 Having pes planus is one common cause of plantar fasciitis.
 Consistent work or exercise on hard surfaces, prolonged use of poor-fitting shoes, and repeated exercise without stretching can also lead to plantar fasciitis.